**This article is continuously updated with the latest developments.

 Job loss, economic packages and possible GDP growth

-Since the state of emergency was declared, about 200,000 people have lost their jobs, which corresponds to about 8% of the people employed in February and includes informal and self-employed workers, according to research published on 13 May and conducted by the SeConS Development Initiative Group, supported by the Friedrich Ebert Foundation.
+As of May, about 200,000 people have lost their jobs since the state of emergency was declared, which corresponds to about 8% of the people employed in February and includes informal and self-employed workers.

-Women were said to be the most at risk.
+Women were said to be most at risk.
 Not only were 86% of workers “on the frontlines of the coronavirus fight” women but in 70% of households, more chores and the expanded care of family members had also become the responsibilities of women.
-Even before the crisis, women were over-represented in those areas.

-However, to weather the COVID-19 storm, the government enacted a few measures.
+To weather the COVID-19 storm the government enacted measures.

 On 13 April, a set of economic measures worth RSD608.3 billion (€5.1 billion), which corresponds to 11% of Serbia’s GDP for 2020, took effect.